-Timeline: Prince Philip, Duke of Edinburgh
+Timeline of Prince Philip, Duke of Edinburgh

 This timeline focuses on the major moments in the life of Prince Philip, Britain’s longest-reigning royal consort and the husband of Queen Elizabeth II.